Student & Family Handbook

 - Students need to bring a morning snack, lunch, and afternoon snack each day.
 Students eat more in an outdoor setting than when sitting in a classroom environment.

-- Water bottles are required and are refilled throughout the day.
+- Water bottles are required to be filled and are refilled throughout the day.

 When to Stay Home